- Sashité for Developers

 QPI Examples

-This page shows how the same QPI format can be adapted to different game rules and data models.
+This page shows how the same QPI format can be adapted to different Game rules and data models.

-QPI is intentionally rule-agnostic: the token is always the same shape (<sin>:<pin>), but your Rule System decides what updates happen on capture, promotion, conversion, offboard storage, drops, etc.
+QPI is intentionally rule-agnostic: the token is always the same shape (<sin>:<pin>), but your Rule System decides what updates happen on Capture, Promotion, conversion, offboard storage, Drops, etc.

 Quick refresher